pawelos231/Lonelin-MSTG-stack/README.md

 # MSTG-stack-test

-I know the name of this stack does not sound very appeling but i think it will be very interesting to build something in it !
-I know the name of this stack does not sound very appealing but i think it will be very interesting to build something in it ! this tech stack contains:
+I know the name of this stack does not sound very appeling but i think it will be very interesting to build something in it ! this tech stack contains:

 - S - SvelteKit (for rendering frontEnd)